dBankCore/devportal/_tutorials-recipes/estimate_upvote.md

 ---
 title: Estimate the value of an upvote
 position: 1
-description: Calculate the approximate value of an upvote on Steem
+description: Calculate the approximate value of an upvote on dPay
 exclude: true
 layout: full

 ---

-*By the end of this recipe you should know how to estimate value of each vote on Steem.*
+*By the end of this recipe you should know how to estimate value of each vote on dPay.*

 This recipe will take you through the process of fetching necessary data and formulating estimation.

 ## Intro

 Calculating value of each vote depends on multiple factors.
-Reward fund, recent claims, account's total vests, rate of the sbd, voting power and weight of the vote.
+Reward fund, recent claims, account's total vests, rate of the BBD, voting power and weight of the vote.
 It is quite useful information for users to see and estimate.
 All of the data is possible to get via available APIs.

 ## Steps

 1. **Get Reward Fund** Current reward fund information is crucial part of estimation
-1. **Get Account** Steem power and voting power is another important info
+1. **Get Account** BEX power and voting power is another important info
 1. **Feed history** To get price rate reported by witnesses
 1. **Final calculation** Formulate all information we have